statichunt/geeky-hugo/exampleSite/content/blog/ways-to-make-money.md

 ### 3. Affiliate Marketing

-Affiliate marketing is one of the most exciting ways to earn money online.
+Affiliate marketing is one of the most explosive opportunities on the web.
 By promoting products or services, affiliates earn commissions for every sale through their referrals.
 The key to success lies in mastering the [basics of affiliate marketing](/blog/affiliate-marketing-fundamentals).
 Blogs, websites, and social media are excellent platforms to engage audiences and boost sales.

 ### 4. Start a Blog